sergemazille/reveal-basis/README.md

 An eventual closing element needs to have the `.dismiss` class and to be inside the `.above` element.
 It can only be triggered with a 'click' event.

+By default, triggering an `.above` element will also trigger the page's `#overlay` element.
+This behaviour can been changed by adding a `.no-overlay` class on the `.above` element.

 Let's see some 'core' examples (just wait for the 'modifier' section for funnier stuff):
 #### Trigger an `.above` with a button, through a `[data-target]` attribute
 ```html